Marnie - Alfred Hitchcock - Sean Connery - Tippi Hedren - Diane Baker - Martin Gabel - Mark Rutland - Lil Mainwaring - Sidney Strutt

 The ending at Marnie’s childhood home in Baltimore seems to explain everything.
 Having researched Marnie’s past, Mark prompts her to recall the repressed memory of a stormy night when a client of her mother’s had sexually assaulted her, and after her mother’s leg was crushed trying to protect her, the little girl killed the man with an iron poker.
 Marnie’s fear of thunderstorms and the color red, and her revulsion at being handled by men, are understandable avoidance reactions.
 We’re also told that her habit of stealing is a way of reaching for the love she feels she isn’t getting anymore from her mother – but this last point is not altogether satisfying.
 It’s not obvious or intuitive that feeling unloved would produce such a symptom.
 Hitchcock was probably not satisfied with the answer either, because the movie gives Marnie a more compelling reason for stealing… but let us put it in context first.

 Marnie shows almost as many parallels to Vertigo as it does to Spellbound – a Bernard Herrmann score, washes of color to depict memories, a dizzying shot at the climax that combines a forward zoom with backward tracking, and most provocatively the kiss in the stables.
-The strongest similarity though is in the leadup to the final scene – in both movies a man forces a woman on a long drive with the idea of taking her back into the past.
+The strongest similarity though is in the leadup to the final scene.
+In both movies a man forces a woman on a long drive with the idea of taking her back into the past.
 Scottie Ferguson isn’t quite aware that it’s his own childhood past he’s thinking of, but Mark Rutland knows he’s bringing Marnie on a psychological journey to revisit her formative experiences.

 Marnie - Alfred Hitchcock - Kimberly Beck - Louise Latham - Jessie Cotton - Bernice Edgar - gardenias - red flowers